-Re: Engineering, Procurement, and Construction Contract, dated effective as of August 22, 1997, (the “EPC Contract”) by and among Superior Construction Company (as successor-in-interest to EPE-Empresa Produtora de Energia, Ltda., “SCC”), Siemens Aktiengesellschaft, and Siemens Ltda. (“Contractors”).
+Re: Engineering, Procurement, and Construction Contract, dated effective as of August 22, 1997 (as amended, modified, or otherwise supplemented from time to time, the “EPC Contract”), by and among Superior Construction Company (as successor-in-interest to EPE-Empresa Produtora de Energia, Ltda., “SCC”), Siemens Aktiengesellschaft, and Siemens Ltda. (“Contractors”).

 Gentlemen:

-The following sets forth the agreement of SCC and Contractors solely with respect to the matters raised in COR 0111, Extension of time Phase III, as supplemented, arising out of the failure of the Owners to provide natural gas by the Gas Due Date – Phase III.
-As a result of the Owners’ failure to so provide natural gas, SCC and the Contractors have agreed and the Owners have concurred that the commissioning and testing process to achieve Substantial Completion for Phase III of the Facility may be compeleted on Fuel Oil rather than natural gas, provided that Contractors’ shall perform a Performance Test on natural gas on or before October 1, 2001 to demonstrate compliance with Contractors’ performance guarantees, and provided further that in the event the natural gas is not available for Contractors’ performance of a Pertformance Test by October 1, 2001, the parties shall in good faith negotiate mutually satisfactory terms and conditions upon which commissioning and performance testing will be performed at a later date.
-The delay in availability of natural gas will require the Contractors to demobilize from the Site following completion of commissioning of Phase III of the Facility on Fuel Oil and subsequently to remobilize for commissioning of the Facility on natural gas.
+The following sets forth the agreement of SCC and Contractors solely with respect to the matters raised in COR 0111, Extension of time Phase III, as supplemented, arising out of the unavailability of natural gas.
+As a result of the unavailability of natural gas, SCC and Contractors have agreed , as more specifically set forth herein, that (i) Contractors shall cause Phase III of the Facility to achieve Provisional Completion in accordance with Section 11.5 of the EPC Contract, (ii) following achievement of Provisional Completion of Phase III of the Facility, Contractors shall demobilize from the Site, and (iii) following receipt by Contractors of written notice from SCC, Contractors shall remobilize to the Site and cause Phase III of the Facility to achieve Substantial Completion in accordance with Section 11.6 of the EPC Contract.

 To carry out the intent of the parties as set forth in the preceding paragraph and in consideration of the mutual promises set forth herein and in the EPC Contract and for other good and valuable consideration, SCC and Contractors hereby agree, to the extent set forth herein, to amend, modify, and supplement the EPC Contract as follows: